bhoomireddyvijayakumari/Phonepe_Transaction_Insights/README.md

 # Data Extraction:

-Clone the GitHub repository containing PhonePe transaction data and load it into a SQL database.
+Clone the GitHub repository containing PhonePe transaction data and load it into a SQL database. https://github.com/PhonePe/pulse - this is the github repo for datasets.

 # SQL Database and Table Creation: